marvelous-benji/monnify-django-webhook/README.md

 # monnify-django-webhook
-A sample code that show how to verify monnify webhook
+ This is a sample code that shows how to calculate and verify monnify webhook hash
+using the Django web framework.
+Simillar ideas holds for other Python web frameworks

 ---